Low Carb Traveler Tips +15 Things You Can Eat On-The-Go

 I wrote a short blurb about what low carb food to eat at the airport in the SIMPLE Low Carb Diet Life Magazine (winter edition), so you can check it out.
 It is a travel-related low carb magazine edition, so you will also find some new low carb snack suggestions in the magazine as well.

-Well – I can tell you that departing and arriving at an airport is a work out!
+Well – I can tell you that departing and arriving at an airport is a workout!
 Some airports are really large, so you may get your cardio by walking a mile or more at some airports.
 I am pretty physically fit, so if I am ready to take a seat after all the walking, moving floors, busing, and train terminal hopping – it is a real workout for the average person.
 Moving floors or not, you will get a workout at some of your major city airports like Atlanta, Chicago, Houston, and New York.
 So, as a low carb traveler, you must plan accordingly.
 Then too, if you pack heavy you may end up with some unexpected and unwanted strength training.
 So, if you are about to be a low carb traveler here is a list of things you can do to prepare.
-It includes a list of 15 low carb things you can eat on-the-go.

 1. Eat a Big Breakfast/Lunch/Dinner